 This Vegan Parmesan Cheese features pumpkin seeds instead of cashews, making it a great nut-free alternative.
-Requiring just 4 ingredients and a food processor, it’s also easily made in a matter of minutes.
+Requiring just 4 ingredients and a food processor, this vegan Parmesan is also easily made in a matter of minutes.

 It was actually a photograph of a plate of spaghetti that featured the hand of a waiter holding a block of Parmesan cheese and a grater hovering over a tower of cheese atop the pasta.